-Since the early nineties, an unusual trend among pediatric neurosurgical and craniofacial clinics has been noted: an increasingly large number of infants are referred for occipital flattening.1 Flattening of the posterior cranium (posterior plagiocephaly) was considered the hallmark of lambdoid synostosis, a condition caused by a premature fusion of the parietal and occipital skull bones.
-Recently, it is clear the vast majority of these infants do not have lambdoid synostosis, but rather a condition known as plagiocephaly without synostosis (PWS).
-This condition can be treated nonsurgically.
-Since its recognition, PWS has been highlighted in the public media, including national prime time television reports, newspapers and Internet discussion groups.2 Coincidentally, evidence is mounting in medical literature to support a relationship between the increased incidence of cranial deformation and infant supine sleep position.1
+Since 1992, an unusual trend has been noted in pediatric neurosurgical and craniofacial clinics: an increasingly large number of infants are referred for occipital flattening.
+Flattening of the posterior cranium (posterior plagiocephaly) is the hallmark of lambdoid synostosis, a condition in which there is premature fusion of the parietal and occipital skull bones.
+Many infants were thus thought to have lambdoid synostosis and underwent surgical repair.
+In retrospect, it is now clear that the vast majority of these infants do not have lambdoid synostosis, but rather a condition that has become known as plagiocephaly without synostosis (PWS).
+This condition can be treated non-surgically.
+Since its recognition, PWS has been highlighted in the public media, including national prime time television reports, newspapers and discussion groups on the internet.
+Coincidentally, evidence was mounting in the medical literature to support a temporal relationship between the increased incidence of cranial deformation and infant supine sleep position.

-Sudden infant death syndrome (SIDS) is the leading cause of early infantile deaths in the United States.3 Approximately, 6,000 infants die of this syndrome each year, an incidence of 1.2 per 1,000 live births.4 After a critical review of epidemiological studies, the American Academy of Pediatrics (AAP) issued a report in 1992, recommending healthy infants be placed to sleep on their sides or backs.5 This recommendation was followed in June 1994 by a national educational campaign, Back to Sleep, supported by a coalition, which included the U.S. Public Health Service, the SIDS Alliance and the Association of SIDS Program Professionals.3 The literature suggests this, as well as national campaigns in other countries, has resulted in a statistically significant reduction of the incidence of SIDS.6 Now, most pediatricians recommend healthy infants be placed wholly on their backs.
+Sudden Infant Death Syndrome (SIDS) is the leading cause of early infantile deaths in the United States.3 Approximately 6,000 infants die of this syndrome each year, with an incidence 1.2 per 1000 live births.4 After a critical review of epidemiological studies, the American Academy of Pediatrics issued a report in 1992 recommending that healthy infants be placed to sleep on their sides or backs.5 This recommendation was followed in June of 1994 by a national public educational campaign, "Back to Sleep," supported by a coalition which included the US Public Health Service, the SIDS Alliance, and the Association of SJDS Program Professionals.3 There are reports in the literature that suggest that this, as well as national campaigns in other countries, have resulted in a statistically significant reduction in the incidence of SIDS.6 Most pediatricians now recommend that healthy infants be placed wholly on their backs.

-A causal relationship between the Back to Sleep campaign and PWS remains presumptive and largely based on a temporal relationship.
-Although, the issue of how the supine sleep position adversely affects the lambdoid suture remains unclear; it is reasonable to assume the mechanism is related to a disturbance of sutural function and skull growth.
-Craniofacial anomalies, secondary to suture pathology, demonstrate the complex relationship that exists between skull, brain and facial development.

-Alterations of the normal growth pattern of one component can produce significant changes to others.
-In the case of synostosis or slow growth of the lambdoid suture, as it is thought to occur in PWS, skull growth perpendicular to the dysfunctional suture is impeded.
+A causal relationship between the "Back to Sleep" campaign and PWS remains presumptive and is largely based on their temporal relationship.
+Although the issue of how the supine sleep position adversely affects the lambdoid suture remains unclear, it is reasonable to assume that the mechanism is related to a disturbance of sutural function and skull growth.
+Craniofacial anomalies secondary to suture pathology demonstrates the complex relation- ships that exists between skull, brain and facial development.
+Alterations in the normal growth pattern of one component can produce significant changes in others.
+In the case of synostosis or retardation of growth of the lambdoid suture, as is thought to occur in PWS, skull growth perpendicular to the dysfunctional suture is impeded.
 The occipital region on the side of the cranial suture becomes flattened.
 This is not a new observation.

-In 1851, Virchow recognized the shape of skull deformations were predictable in cases of craniosynostosis, depending on which suture was prematurely fused.7 He noted not only that the skull growth was retarded parallel to the abnormal suture, but the skull growth was enhanced in a perpendicular plane.
-Thus, in cases of lambdoid synostosis on untreated PWS, cranial growth is exaggerated in a frontal direction on the same side (ipsilateral frontal bossing) (Figure 1).
-These changes are the result of normal brain growth exerting a force on the pliable cranium of the infant.7
+In 1851, Virchow recognized that shape of the skull deformations were predictable in cases of craniosynostosis, depending on which suture was prematurely fused (7).
+He noted that not only was the skull growth retarded parallel to the abnormal suture, but that skull growth was enhanced in a perpendicular plane.
+Thus, in cases of lambdoid synostosis or untreated PWS, cranial growth is exaggerated in a frontal direction on the same side (ipsilateral frontal bossing) and in a posterior direction on the opposite side (contralateral occipital bossing) (Figure 1).
+These changes are the result of normal brain growth that exerts a force on the pliable cranium of the infant.7